lholota/dev-setup/README.md

 ## What's in the box

-This set up will:
+The scripts and playbooks:

 - Enable WSL2 along with all required dependencies
-- Install basic apps - check the [yml file](./windows/util-packages.yml) for full list
+- Install basic apps - check the [yml file](./windows/util-packages.yml) for full list (chrome, 7-zip etc.)
 - Install development tools like VS Code, Docker desktop or Visual Studio - check the [yml file](./windows/dev-packages.yml) for full list
 - Set up [Powerline shell](https://github.com/b-ryan/powerline-shell) compatible fonts so you can use it in Windows Terminal or via `wsl.exe`
 - Set up YubiKey relay so that you can use your YubiKey as: